 What are the hazards?
 Who might be harmed and how?
 What are you already doing?
 Do you need to do anything else to control this risk?
 Action by who?
 Action by when?
-Done Falling objects Forklift jack failure Failure of a Forklift, jack or other lifting equipment may cause severe crush injuries to an employee.
-Forklift jacks are inspected every 12 months Jacks only used where ground conditions are firm, stable and level.
-Once vehicle lifted, axle stands or blocks are used Axle stands regularly ■ Engineer to assess the risk on individual sites Manual handling Movement of components Workers risk injuries or back pain or pain elsewhere from handling heavy and/or bulky objects.
-Workers are trained in safe manual handling and to ensure contractors follow safe manual handling techniques Manual handling aids are available, eg lift truck No further action required Vehicle and Forklift movements Workers and customers risk potentially serious injury if struck by a moving Forklift or vehicle Safe parking must be provided by customers Marked walkways for pedestrians should be used Engineer to assess the risk on individual sites Slips and trips Doorways (rain), spillages, uneven surfaces Engineers and customers may be injured if they trip over objects or slip on spillages, eg oil or water.
+Done Falling objects Forklift jack failure Failure of a Forklift, jack or other lifting equipment may cause severe crush injuries to an employee. ■ Forklift jacks are inspected every 12 months ■ Jacks only used where ground conditions are firm, stable and level.
+Once vehicle lifted, axle stands or blocks are used ■ Axle stands regularly ■ Engineer to assess the risk on individual sites Manual handling Movement of components Workers risk injuries or back pain or pain elsewhere from handling heavy and/or bulky objects.
+Workers are trained in safe manual handling and to ensure contractors follow safe manual handling techniques Manual handling aids are available, eg lift truck ■ No further action required Vehicle and Forklift movements Workers and customers risk potentially serious injury if struck by a moving Forklift or vehicle Safe parking must be provided by customers Marked walkways for pedestrians should be used ■ Engineer to assess the risk on individual sites Slips and trips Doorways (rain), spillages, uneven surfaces Engineers and customers may be injured if they trip over objects or slip on spillages, eg oil or water.
 Good housekeeping standards maintained Absorbent granules and Oil Pads put on spills as soon as possible Engineer to assess the risk on individual sites Working at height Falls from any height can cause bruising and fractures and potentially serious or even fatal injuries.
-Appropriate access equipment should be used if unavailable preventing safe working then the work should stop Workers are competent to use ladders where appropriate Engineer to assess the risk on individual sites Driving company vehicles Engineers/other road users may suffer serious injury if road accident results from fatigue or unsafe vehicles.
-Engineers instructed to take breaks if they become tired whilst driving Engineers to inspect their vehicles before commencing any journey No further action required
+Appropriate access equipment should be used if unavailable preventing safe working then the work should stop Workers are competent to use ladders where appropriate Engineer to assess the risk on individual sites Driving company vehicles ■ Engineers instructed to take breaks if they become tired whilst driving ■ Engineers to inspect their vehicles before commencing any journey ■ No further action required

-Assessment By SDK 7th April 2016 Review date April 2017
+Assessment By SDK 16th January 2018 Review date January 2019